NotPalad1n/React-Facts/README.md

 # React-Facts
-you can visualise the website on : https://react-facts.pages.dev/
+you can see the website on : https://react-facts.pages.dev/